SysKitTeam/docs-point/common-tasks/scheduled-reports.md

 # Schedule Reports

-When you manage permissions and resources in your Office 365 tenant, creating reports, sharing them, or saving them for future reference, might take up a lot of your time – that’s where the Scheduled Reports in SysKit Point can help!
+When you manage permissions and resources in your Microsoft 365 tenant, creating reports, sharing them, or saving them for future reference, might take up a lot of your time – that’s where the Scheduled Reports in SysKit Point can help!

 With the help of this feature, you can do the following: